Bangladesh counts votes in low-turnout election boycotted by opposition

 Hasina, 76, urged citizens to cast their ballots and show their faith in the democratic process, branding the main opposition Bangladesh Nationalist Party (BNP) a “terrorist organisation”.

-Accompanied by her daughter and other family members, Hasina voted at capital Dhaka’s City College minutes after polling began.
+Accompanied by her daughter and other family members, Hasina voted at the capital Dhaka’s City College minutes after polling began.

 “Bangladesh is a sovereign country and people are my power,” she said after voting, adding that she hoped her party would win the people’s mandate, which would give it a fifth term since 1996.